asdeenner7ec/notes/README.md

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project goals.
 You can use a task management tool, such as Trello or Asana, to help keep track of tasks and their priorities.
  .Second, wisely plan you time.
 Allocate time blocks to each task in accordance with its priority.
 Use a scheduling tool like Google Calendar or Todoist to plan out your day and make sure you have enough time to complete each tasks successfully.
 Remember to leave time for breaks and downtime, as this can help prevent burnout and maintain your focus.
 Finally, don't be afraid to ask for help.
 If you get stuck on something, reach out to a colleague, friend, or online community for assistance.
 There'S always someone willing to lend a hand and share their knowledge.

+# 2024-02-21
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that readability counts and simplicity often leads to better performance in the long run."

+This quote emphasizes the importance of avoiding unnecessary optimization efforts early in the development process, which can lead to overly complex code and harder maintenance.
+It suggests that programmers should prioritize clarity, structure, and simplicity initially, and only fine-tune for performance once the code is working and it's clear where the bottlenecks lie.